riadfrancoq/quanta-research-group.github.io/index.md

 ---
 ---

-# QUANTA
+Welcome to the Quantum Understanding, Algorithms, Networks, Technologies, and Applications Research Group at [Universidad Nacional de Colombia](https://unal.edu.co).
+Our group investigates Quantum Computing, Artificial Intelligence, and High Performance Computing, focusing on the development of quantum algorithms, quantum communication protocols, and scalable technologies for real-world applications across science and engineering.

 ​The group emerged in 2021 as a research seedbed under the name "Quantum Computing".
 In 2024, after an unsuccessful attempt to group all quantum initiatives in the country, it was restructured and adopted the name QUANTA.
-[Universidad Nacional de Colombia](https://unal.edu.co)

 {%
   include button.html